 Information pertaining to children and their families is privileged and confidential.
-Per the Department of Early Education and Care (EEC), no program or Educator may distribute or release information about a child or his/her family to any unauthorized person or discuss with any unauthorized person information about a child or his/her family without the written consent of the child's parent except in the circumstances listed above.
+Per the Department of Early Education and Care (EEC), no program or Educator may distribute or release information about a child or their family to any unauthorized person or discuss with any unauthorized person information about a child or their family without the written consent of the child's parent except in the circumstances listed above.